 Altered to make clearer which elements are applicable to which stages to ensure clarity for direct entry students.
 Assessment for Level 4 module Systems Biology (HANXK4-15-4) updated in line with module amendment: Component A changed from practical exam to in-class test.
 Part 8 removed in line with current template.
 'Year' replaced with 'stage' throughout the document, where appropriate, in line with current terminology.
-Material Alteration: Yes and is accomparently). nied by the relevant course information sheet (Level 6 Rationale: Addition of direct entry to Level 6 S).
-Change requested by: Ben Brilot I can confirm that student representatives have been consulted about this change I can confirm that colleagues impac ted by this change have been consulted I have retained evidence of these consultations, which will be summarized within the Programme Enhancement Report 33 Signature: Date : 10/12/19 Name of Head of Department: Rob Grahar n I confirm that this change does not require additional resources beyond the scope of those already present or planned for by the department Signature: Date: 6 th February 2020 Approval Committee and Date: CVC Chair's action 2020 03 09 Change approved with effect from: 01 September 2020 Resulting new version number: 6.6 (intakes 2020+)

-Current version number: 6.1 01 September 2018 Outline Change Details: Module name change from "Behavioural Measurement" to "Measuring Animal Behaviour" Material Alteration: No Rationale: Proposed name change makes the module clearer in terms of content covered.
+Material Alteration: Yes and is accompanied by the relevant course information sheet (Level 6 entry).
+Rationale: Addition of direct entry to Level 6.
+Change requested by: Ben Brilot I can confirm that student representatives have been consulted about this change I can confirm that colleagues impacted by this change have been consulted I have retained evidence of these consultations, which will be summarized within the Programme Enhancement Report Signature: Date: 10/12/19 Name of Head of Department: Rob Graham I confirm that this change does not require additional resources beyond the scope of those already present or planned for by the department Signature: Date: 6th February 2020 Approval Committee and Date: CVC Chair's action 2020 03 09 Change approved with effect from: 01 September 2020 Resulting new version number: 6.6 (intakes 2020+) Current version number: 6.1 01 September 2018 Outline Change Details: Module name change from "Behavioural Measurement" to "Measuring Animal Behaviour" Material Alteration: No Rationale: Proposed name change makes the module clearer in terms of content covered.
 Module description for Course Information Sheets: No changes to description, same as before.
 Only change is module name.
-Change requested by: Sienna Taylor I can confirm that all programme managers have been consulted and support this change I can confirm that student representatives have been consulted about this change I have retained evidence of this consultation which has been placed in the Module File S. Taylor.
-Signature: Date: 20/11/2018 Name of Head of Department: Jane Williams Yes I confirm that this change does not require additional resources beyond the scope of those already present or planned for by the department
+Change requested by: Sienna Taylor I can confirm that all programme managers have been consulted and support this change I can confirm that student representatives have been consulted about this change I have retained evidence of this consultation which has been placed in the Module File

+Name of Head of Department: Jane Williams